wilkin547/docs.es-es/docs/framework/unmanaged-api/alink/exporttype-method.md

 ms.locfileid: "74438570"
 ---
 # <a name="exporttype-method"></a>ExportType (Método)
-Specifies that a type is exportable.
+Especifica que un tipo es exportable.

 ## <a name="syntax"></a>Sintaxis